xkema/untitled-ad-manager-demos/docs/issues.md

   - project status (status related to project management)
   - cretive design related issues
   - ad integration to AMP pages
+  - ... endless unrelated questions ... :)
-- all parties are related to each other, but some parties communicate
+- all parties relate to each other, but some parties communicate
-- advertiser's problem is developer's problem
+- advertisers' problem is developer's problem
 - dt boosts:
   - physical disadvantage
   - communication channel expands